Font: Slope

 In European typefaces, especially Roman ones, a slope or slanted style is used to emphasize important words.
 This is called italic type or oblique type.
 These designs normally slant to the right in left-to-right scripts.
 Oblique styles are often called italic, but differ from "true italic" styles.

 Italic styles are more flowing than the normal typeface, approaching a more handwritten, cursive style, possibly using ligatures more commonly or gaining swashes.

 Although rarely encountered, a typographic face may be accompanied by a matching calligraphic face (cursive, script), giving an exaggeratedly italic style.

 In many sans-serif and some serif typefaces, especially in those with strokes of even thickness, the characters of the italic fonts are only slanted, which is often done algorithmically, without otherwise changing their appearance.
-Such oblique fonts are not true italics, because lowercase letter shapes do not change, but are often marketed as such.
+Such oblique fonts are not true italics, because lowercase letter shapes do not change, but they are often marketed as such.
 Fonts normally do not include both oblique and italic styles: the designer chooses to supply one or the other.

-Since italic styles clearly look different to regular (roman) styles, it is possible to have "upright italic" designs that take a more cursive form but remain upright; Computer Modern is an example of a font that offers this style.
+Since italic styles clearly look different than regular (roman) styles, it is possible to have "upright italic" designs that take a more cursive form but remain upright; Computer Modern is an example of a font that offers this style.
 In Latin-script countries, upright italics are rare but are sometimes used in mathematics or in complex documents where a section of text already in italics needs a "double italic" style to add emphasis to it.
-For example, the Cyrillic minuscule "т" may look like a smaller form of its majuscule "Т" or more like a roman small "m" as in its standard italic appearance; in this case the distinction between styles is also a matter of local preference.
+For example, the Cyrillic minuscule "т" may look like a smaller form of its majuscule "Т" or more like a roman small "m" as in its standard italic appearance; in this case, the distinction between styles is also a matter of local preference.